 High-risk merchants can fall prey to numerous junk fees tacked on their merchant account unbeknownst to them.
 Absolutely review all costs your business will be responsible for on a monthly or annual basis – but always get a clear answer as to whether you are assessed a monthly minimum.
 If so, how much is it?

-Additionally, you should consider processing companies willing to reduce your monthly fees and rates after some time.
+Additionally, it would be best to consider processing companies willing to reduce your monthly fees and rates after some time.
 In many instances, startup businesses are priced higher due to the elevated risk.
 After establishing a reliable credit card processing history, your merchant provider should be willing to review your account for a potential reduction in fees.

 5. Do you offer scalable solutions?

 Many high-risk merchant processors only offer one payment solution.
 Maybe they solely offer a MOTO or web solution – that’s all you get.
-As your business grows, you do not want to be held back by not being able to expand your payment offerings.
+As your business grows, you do not want to be held back by not expanding your payment offerings.
 Can you scale up and offer more ways for consumers to pay you?
-Adding an IVR or Pay by Text solution can quickly maximize profits once your business has a hold on the market share.
+Adding an IVR or Pay by Text solution can quickly maximize profits once your business holds the market share.

 Your Payment Partner™